-The variety of colours available are designed to bring out the qualities of your tank, ranging from pink-white bulbs that encourage plant growth and bring out the colours in tropical fish, to more natural white bulbs which try to resemble natural light through to blue bulbs which attempt to replicate the conditions under the sea.
+The variety of colours available are designed to bring out the qualities of your tank, ranging from pink-white bulbs that encourage plant growth and bring out the colours in tropical fish, to more natural white bulbs which try to resemble natural light through to blue bulbs which attempt to replicate the conditions of deeper water.

 If you aren't sure which style of light is best for your aquarium you can read this guide to get a better idea of the differences between the lamps.

 These bulbs require a lamp controller which contains the switch and electronics required to get the most out of your bulbs.
 We stock all the required parts to get your aquarium lighting up and running, with bulbs from multiple manufacturers.